Diva Sinha

 Biography

 Diva Sinha is a PhD candidate in the Department of Development Studies at SOAS University of London.
 She joined SOAS in April 2017.
 She holds a BA and an MSc in Environment, Politics, and Development from SOAS.
-She has also obtained a Geographical Information Systems (GIS) Certification from the University of California, Davis.
+She has also earned a certification in Geographical Information Systems (GIS) from the University of California, Davis.

-Previously, she worked as a Project Coordinator in the Research and Knowledge Exchange Department at SOAS, supporting over 30 projects including Dr. Mayur Suresh’s Leverhulme-funded project, Professor Jieyu Liu’s ERC-funded project, and 30 Research Culture Fund and Impact and Knowledge Exchange funded projects.
-Her responsibilities ranged from resarch grant administration and budget tracking to organising academic conferences and workshops.
-She also worked as a Research Assistant on Dr. Andrew Newsham’s Seedcorn-funded project on climate adaptation and livelihoods in the Global South, interned with wildlife conservation organisations that focused on the Bengal Tiger and Snow Leopard and served as a Research Analyst for Research Partnership.
+Professionally, Diva served as a Project Administrator (2024-2025) and Project Coordinator (2022-2024) within the Research and Knowledge Exchange Department at SOAS, supporting more than thirty funded projects, including Dr Mayur Suresh’s Leverhulme-funded project, Professor Jieyu Liu’s ERC project, and numerous Research Culture Fund and Impact and Knowledge Exchange initiatives.
+Her responsibilities ranged from research-grant administration and budget management to the organisation of international academic conferences and workshops.
+She has also worked as a Research Assistant (2022-2022) on Dr Andrew Newsham’s Seedcorn-funded project examining climate adaptation and livelihoods in the Global South, interned (2024-2024) with wildlife-conservation organisations focused on the Bengal Tiger and Snow Leopard, and served as a Research Analyst (2021-2023).

 Research interests